apache/pekko-management/docs/src/main/paradox/discovery/aws.md

   version=PekkoManagementVersion
 }

-`pekko-discovery-aws-api` can be used with Akka $pekko.version$ or later.
+`pekko-discovery-aws-api` can be used with Pekko $pekko.version$ or later.
-You have to override the following Akka dependencies by defining them explicitly in your build and define the Akka version to the one that you are using.
-Latest patch version of Akka is recommended and a later version than $pekko.version$ can be used.
+You have to override the following Pekko dependencies by defining them explicitly in your build and define the Pekko version to the one that you are using.
+Latest patch version of Pekko is recommended and a later version than $pekko.version$ can be used.

 @@dependency[sbt,Gradle,Maven] {